ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 Default: *min(20, 20-count(locked-transactions))*.
 This is to make sure that the user can only lock max 20 transactions at any given time.

-**for_user** - *we don't need this for now so maybe we don't need to implement it?*

-User the transactions will be assigned to.

-Default: logged-in user

-*Note:*

-- returns 403 if `for_user` is passed in but the logged-in user and the specified user do not belong to the same specified prison.

 ## /transactions/actions/unlock/  -- POST

 Unlocks some transactions.